aws-samples/aws-dms-sql-server/README.md

 #### Summary

-This sample will deploy the two SQL Server instances (one EC2 and one Amazon RDS) in their own VPCs.
+This sample will deploy two SQL Server instances, one on EC2 and one on Amazon RDS, in their own VPCs.
-The SQL Server running in the EC2 instance represents the on-premises infrastructure and the Amazon RDS instance represents, then create a sample database in both.
+The SQL Server running on the EC2 instance represents the on-premises infrastructure, and the Amazon RDS instance represents AWS cloud.
 No tables will be created at this point - creating of tables inside the database is left to the user.
-A DMS migration task will also be created.
+AWS DMS migration task will also be created.
 Upon starting that task (eg; using console or aws cli), tables in the database will be continually replicated across from the EC2 instance to the Amazon RDS instance.

 ### Architecture